CULTURAL REPORT

 “Pre-Cascade slurs organized hatred around race and gender.
 Post-Cascade slurs organize hatred around augmentation, substrate, and origin.
 The linguistic structures are identical.
 Only the content changed.
 The function never does.”

-Language evolves to serve the same social functions regardless of the categories it operates on.
-Dehumanizing metaphors, in-group solidarity markers, coded signals of hierarchy — the Sprawl reinvented every linguistic tool of prejudice within a generation of the Cascade.
+The Sprawl reinvented every linguistic tool of prejudice within a generation of the Cascade.
 No one taught it how.
 The sorting impulse supplied the grammar on its own.
+Dehumanizing metaphors, in-group solidarity markers, coded signals of hierarchy — all present, all functional, all evolved independently from scratch.

 The compound terms are where analysts lose sleep.
 “Gray chromer.”
 “Batch ghost.”
 Each compound stacks axes of discrimination, documenting intersectional positions that the New Divide’s official taxonomy doesn’t acknowledge.
 The slang is more precise than the sociology.
 It usually is.